MagicalDrizzle/batch-collection/README.md

 These files all require BusyBox ~~because i'm too stupid~~: https://frippery.org/busybox/

-1. `dupe.cmd`: Let you see the unique lines a file has, compared to another file.
+1. `dupe.cmd`: Lets you see the unique lines a file has, compared to another file.
 Syntax: `dupe.cmd a.txt b.txt`
  - `a.txt`: The file you want to see unique lines of.
  - `b.txt`: The file containing lines.